gmkarthika/Salifort-Motors-Project/README.md

 # Salifort-Motors-Project
-Build a model that predicts whether or not an employee will leave the company based on the data collected by HR department.
+Build a Machine Learning model that predicts whether or not an employee will leave the company based on the data collected by HR department.

 **What You Are Trying to Solve or Accomplish**